-With our sports leadership and coaching opportunities you can try something new, take sport to the local community, or develop your coaching skills.
+With our sports leadership and coaching opportunities you can try something new, take sport to the local community, or develop skills to enhance your CV.

-Members of the squad develop a personal action plan supported by services such as nutrition advice, physiotherapy, subsidised training equipment and a programme of high-performance workshops.
+Members of the squad develop a personalised development plan supported by services such as nutrition advice, physiotherapy, bespoke coaching, and a programme of workshops and events.

 Students' Union sporting opportunities

 The Students' Union oversees more than 70 sport and health clubs, with an overall membership of over 4,000 people.

-This means plenty of opportunities to play sport at University representative level, in the intramural programme, or as part of the B:Active scheme.
+This means that there are plenty of opportunities to play sport at University representative level in the intramural programme or as part of the Student activities and wellbeing scheme.

 Getting involved is also a great way to meet new people and settle into university life through the activities and social events that clubs organise.